 Skip to main content

-As stipulated within the Public Notification Regulation under the Environmental Management Act, a notice of an application for a Waste Discharge Permit Amendment, must be publicly posted for a period of 30 days.
-Please see the Environmental Protection Notice to amend Permit Number PA - 108842 for Todd Energy Canada at approximately 105 km northwest of Fort St. John.
+As stipulated within the Public Notification Regulation under the Environmental Management Act, a major discharge permit amendment must be publicly posted for a period of 30 days.
+Please see the Environmental Protection Notice for Pacific Canbriam Energy Ltd. to authorize the discharge of air emissions from an existing sweet natural gas processing facility that will be expanded.
 If you would like to provide comment, please email: Waste.Management@bc-er.ca

 April 11, 2024